 Submit: A copy of your NRW inventory.
 Include all mapping and provide a description of what your inventory includes.
 If your map is online, you may include a hyperlink and a screenshot of the relevant webpage(s).
-Potential sources of data include:
+If your NRW inventory was created more than three years ago, also include a brief description of how it is still relevant and used by your municipality.